fairdataihub/codefair-docs/docs/docs/installation.md

 ![Codefair Permissions](/codefair-permissions.png)

 We do not store any data from your repository and only use the permissions to provide the Codefair features.

-## Sign In to Codefair

-To access the UI of the Codefair platform, you will need to sign in using your GitHub account.
-We use GitHub OAuth to authenticate users and provide access to the Codefair features.